ghunkins/huggingface_hub/docs/source/en/guides/model-cards.md

 # Create and share Model Cards

-The `huggingface_hub` library provides a Python interface to create, share, and update Model Cards.
+The `old_huggingface_hub` library provides a Python interface to create, share, and update Model Cards.
 Visit [the dedicated documentation page](https://huggingface.co/docs/hub/models-cards) for a deeper view of what Model Cards on the Hub are, and how they work under the hood.